Presteej-zz/Web-Developer-Bootcamp/README.md

 Movie Database Exercise - A Javascript problem that I solved regarding Javascript arrays, nested objects, and for loops.

 Color Changer - A HTML/CSS/Javascript creation of mine where I use DOM and event listeners to allow the user to change the background color of the screen when a button is clicked.

+Scorekeeper Exercise - A HTML/CSS/Javascript creation that's basically a scoreboard complete with features such as a reset button and the ability to change the target score.
+Uses DOM, selectors, advanced Javascript concepts like the keyword "this" and events.